 “Let your work be your love made visible.” — Kahlil Gibran

 Ever my “north star,” I’ve always understood my work and my life flow together, each informing the other, even during the inevitable fallow periods of tough love, unrequited love, dis-spiriting love.
 It’s why the notion of work-life balance never made sense to me, and why David Whyte’s The Three Marriages: Reimagining Work, Self and Relationship, made perfect sense.
 Whyte, among others, suggests it’s less about balance and more about holding steadfast our commitments within each and across all “marriages.”
 While not for the faint of heart, many of us are looking to create “a marriage of marriages,” by integrating our heartbreaks, gifts and lessons learned within each marriage.
 Does this make sense to you, too?
 Would re-imagining your own “three marriages” bring you fulfillment and peace of mind?

 “To listen to others as if everyone were my Master speaking to me his last cherished words.” —Hafiz

-My professional training and life experiences have honed my abilities to listen deeply to what lies under the words and outward expressions, to uncover essence.
+My professional training as a registered clinical social worker, and life experiences have honed my abilities to listen deeply to what lies under the words and outward expressions, to uncover essence.
 Recovering from illness has given me the boon of becoming even more comfortable with and appreciating more fully the energy required for such deep listening.
 This is an act of service to the individuals, groups and circles I host.
 Do you yearn to be listened to in this way?
 Can you anticipate its benefits to you personally, professionally?

 “…the ultimate touchstone is witness, the privilege of having been seen by someone and the equal privilege of being granted the sight of the essence of another, to have walked with them and to have believed in them, and sometimes just to have accompanied them for however brief a span, on a journey impossible to accomplish alone.” — David Whyte